mst: Minimum Spanning Tree of the Pairwise Distance Graph

 Gagolewski M., genieclust: Fast and robust hierarchical clustering, SoftwareX 15:100722, 2021, doi:10.1016/j.softx.2021.100722.

-emst_mlpack() for a very fast alternative in case of (very) low-dimensional Euclidean spaces (and M = 1).
+emst_mlpack() for a very fast alternative in the case of (very) low-dimensional Euclidean spaces (and M = 1).

 Examples